yacinehechmi/YellowScraper/README.md

 5) Run the script `python3 scraper.py`

 ## Database diagram
-The data is stored in a normalized for to avoid data redundancy in the following tables:
+The data then stored in a normalized form to avoid data redundancy in the following tables:
 - Business_info:
   - Business_id, Bigserial, PrimaryKey
   - Name, Varchar